 To lighten your cool black mane with warm tones of reddish-brown for added shine, opt for a copper balayage on dark hair.

-As you can see, this balayage looks great on straight hair and would look just as good on wavy hair.
+As you can see, this balayage looks great on straight hair and would look just as good on wavy hairstyles.